zziakhan/profiles-rest-api/api.md

 ## Add search profiles features
 Next we're going to add the ability to search profiles by a specific name or email address by adding the

+## create login api viewset

+## Set token header using ModHeader Extension
+Next let's test our authentication token using the mod headers chrome extension.
+Now the way that the token authentication works is every single request that's made to our api has a HTTP Header.
+What we do is we add the token to the authorization header for the requests that we wish to authenticate.